5 AI Tools Every L&D Director Should Know in 2026

 Tools like Synthesia (AI video), Descript (audio/video editing), and Claude or ChatGPT (text and scenario generation) let a small L&D team produce content at a scale that previously required a dedicated production studio.
 One instructional designer can now create a library of role-specific scenarios for every department in your organisation.

 What to look for: Don't just generate content — curate it.
 Tools like EdCast and Degreed aggregate and tag learning content from across the internet and your internal knowledge base, then surface the right resource to the right person at the right time.
-The combination of creation and curation is where the real leverage sits.
+The combination of creation and curation is where the real advantage sits.

 5. Learning Analytics and ROI Measurement